jpnt/linux-kernel-config/NOTES.md

   PCI ID: `i915.force_probe=!9a49 xe.force_probe=9a49`.
 For grub you can do it under /etc/defaults/grub in the GRUB_CMDLINE_LINUX_DEFAULT variable.

+* Add the following modules to your initramfs, either by dracut or by iniramfs:
+  `add_drivers+=" xe gpu_sched drm_suballoc_helper drm_gpuvm drm_exec "`.

+* NOTE: If you want to use the Xe drivers and not the i915, then the i915 drivers cannot be STATICALLY compiled into the kernel, either don't compile them (risky) or compile them as a kernel module.

-* Does not seem to be able to be compiled statically into the kernel.
+* Intel Xe graphics do not seem to be able to be compiled statically into the kernel.

-* Modules that could not be compiled into the kernel so far:
+* Intel Xe graphics driver modules:
 ```c
   SYMLINK /lib/modules/6.9.9/build
   INSTALL /lib/modules/6.9.9/modules.order